Liberal Arts - Mathematics & Science (A.A.) (non transfer option)

 acquisition of scientific knowledge has on the development of the world’s civilizations.

 The graduate of the AA program liberal arts (non transfer) - mathematics & sciences

-- Demonstrate an ability to think logically and criticaly in solving problems; explalining
+- Demonstrate an ability to think logically and critically in solving problems; explaining

 conclusions; and evaluating, supporting or critiquing the thinking of others.